GMarins/orthomosaic_tree_counting/README.md

 python pix.py imagename.ext templatename.ext

 ```
-Since one of the methods require a template, you can simply get it from the image that you want to analyse in the first execution or
+Since one of the methods requires a template, you can simply get it from the image that you want to analyse in the first execution or
 from one of the outputs provided by the filters.

 ### Prerequisites